Gas and Energy Supply and Prices Crisis

-However it may be prudent to consider proactive steps to take while your supplier is still trading, whether or not you think they are at risk.
+It may also be prudent to consider other proactive steps (see below) to take while your supplier is still trading, whether or not you are in good standing, or you think they are at risk.

-Also whereas for a domestic property credit balances are protected, unfortunately that is not so for a church, which counts as a business property.
-In that case only the supply is protected, not your money.
-Many who are paying regular direct debits may have been in credit before winter set in, having used less energy over the summer, and in readiness for increased heating bills over the winter.
-Any overpayment will likely be shrinking by Spring 2022.
-You may be able to change the amount of payments, but don’t cancel while your supplier is still trading.
+But sadly a business or church’s money isn’t protected.
+Many who are paying regular direct debits may be in credit before winter set in, having used less energy over the summer, and in readiness for increased heating bills over the winter.
+If you have a large surplus, you may be able to change the amount of payments, but it isn’t advisable to cancel while your supplier is still trading.